SamsonvdS/Blackjack-strategy/README.md

 ```
 python3 manage.py runserver
 ```
-In browser type: http://127.0.0.1:8000/strategy and then select the correct Blackjack version
+In browser type: http://127.0.0.1:8000/strategy and then select the correct Blackjack version (currently there is only one version)

+- Once you are on the Blackjack page (where the cards are displayed), fill in the size of your bankroll and click on the New Shoe button.
+This will make sure that your bankroll size is taken into account when calculating your optimal bet size.
+- If you forget to click on the New Shoe button before you start playing Blackjack, don't worry.
+Just fill in your bankroll and next time you click the New Round button, it will register your bankroll.

 ### Clicking on the card images
 <b>Single Click</b><br>